fluent/fluent-logger-golang/README.md

 Enable asynchronous I/O (connect and write) for sending events to Fluentd.
 The default is false.

+### AsyncStop

+Enables discarding bufferred events when Close() is called in Async mode.
+If Fluentd is continuously unavailable, Close() will block forever otherwise.
+The default is false.

 ### RequestAck

 Sets whether to request acknowledgment from Fluentd to increase the reliability